MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Manage firmware with Intune and DFCI

-With Microsoft Intune and [Device Firmware Configuration Interface (DFCI) profiles](surface-manage-dfci-guide.md), you can manage hardware components at the firmware level for ARM-based Surface devices, similar to other Surface devices.
+With Microsoft Intune and [Device Firmware Configuration Interface (DFCI) profiles](surface-manage-dfci-guide.md), you can manage hardware components at the firmware level for Arm-based Surface devices, similar to other Surface devices.
 To learn more, see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).

 ### Manage with Microsoft Entra ID